Yttrmin/CSharpTo2600/README.md

 * Multiple user-defined types and multiple source files

 ### Building
-Load the solution into [Visual Studio 2015 RC](https://www.visualstudio.com/en-us/news/vs2015-vs) and it should build and run fine.
+Load the solution into [Visual Studio Community 2015](https://www.visualstudio.com/) and it should build and run fine.
 ### Usage
 The command line must be passed at least one file path.
 The order of the paths does not matter.